 1. How often does the Pulsed Field Facility (PFF) in Los Alamos National Lab (LANL) schedule experiments?

 The PFF User Facility schedules magnet time three times per year; please check Magnet Schedule - Pulsed Field page and find DC/PFF Magnet Schedule and Deadlines on this page to find out when the next applications for magnet time are due.

 In general no, although visitors who are onsite for an extended period time can complete all the required training and become authorized by the PFF Director (Mike Rabin).

 No. Users and staff must complete the LANL training programs.

 Yes, when you arrive we will give you access credentials to access the LANL visitor network.

-No, only LANL approved cameras and authorized individuals may take photographs at LANL and the LANL Security Responsible Line Manager (Chuck Mielke) must review and release the images to you.
+No, only LANL approved cameras and authorized individuals may take photographs at LANL which then must be reviewed before images can be released to you.

 Yes.
 However, the camera may not be used at any LANL site (including the NHMFL-PFF).

 Most people suggest the "Chile Works" on Trinity Drive, however the "Sunrise Bakery" on Diamond makes several great BBs.
 For a sit down BB you should try "Viola's" on Trinity.
 The Huevos Rancheros are also a must while you visit the other LA.